aboutsummaryrefslogtreecommitdiff

 +# space, we should use the hard-drive or SSD.
 During its build,

-+# GCC's build directory will become about 7GiB (in units of 1024^3
++# GCC's build directory will become several gigabytes and the build

 +#